-RNSG 2130 you must have a grade of 83 or higher in order to meet the requirements of the NCLEX preparation course.
+In RNSG 2130 you must have a grade of 83 or higher in order to meet the requirements of the NCLEX preparation course.
 You will complete your weekly required UWorld questions and must complete a weekly laundry list as well as complete the ATI capstone requirements.
-This course will require multiple exams as well as remediation homework in between to enhance your knowledge and help you to demonstrate improvement in your content knowledge on each exam.
+This course will require multiple exams as well as remediation homework in between to enhance your content knowledge on each exam.
 The goal of the course is to adequately prepare students to be successful on the NCLEX exam.

 Upon completion of exams, you will receive a printed profile to assist you in identifying any areas of need prior to taking the NCLEX exam.
-It can also be utilized as a predicator of success on the NCLEX.
+It can also be utilized as a predictor of success on the NCLEX exam.

-THE TESTING IS MANDATORY.
-Remember this is done to improve your chances to pass the NCLEX.
+THE TESING IS MANDATORY.
+Remember, this is done to improve your chances to pass the NCLEX.
 The better you do on each of these improves your chances of passing the NCLEX.